(Figures for end of 2017)

 The cumulated offshore capacity of 5.38 GW provided more than 18 terawatt hours (TWh) of electricity in 2017, according to preliminary figures from energy market research group AGEB.
 This is almost 50 percent more than in 2016 and more than the power consumption of Berlin, Germany’s capital and largest city, of approximately 14 TWh.

 The German government projects to have at least 7.7 GW of offshore capacity in operation by 2020 and 15 GW by 2030.
 It decreased the expansion target figure down from 25 GW in 2013 due to the technology’s initially high prices.
-According to research institute Fraunhofer IWES, Germany could potentially install up to 54 GW of offshore and generate nearly 260 TWh.
+According to research institute Fraunhofer IWES, Germany could potentially install up to 54 GW of offshore and generate nearly 260 TWh of electricity.

 Unbalanced distribution and persisting grid challenges